arturoMaki/angular-azdevops/strapi-presentation/presentation.md

   Strapi, as a developer-first CMS, with its extensive features and flexibility, might have a steeper learning curve for newcomers or those not familiar with headless CMS concepts.
 It's important to allocate time for the learning process, especially for **non-developers**.

 - Plugin Usage and Compatibility:
-  Strapi has a growing community and there are bunch of non-offiacial free plugin.
+  Strapi has a growing community and there are bunch of non-official free plugin.
 However, Strapi doesn't garanty that those plugin work as expected.
 It is also important to consider that, as the platform evolves, plugin compatibility might be affected.

 - Content Preview:
   Compared to some traditional CMS solutions, Strapi might have limitations in providing a built-in content preview functionality.
 Previewing content changes before publishing may require additional custom development.